-Music festivals, celebratory events, and world-renowned East Coast hospitality all help make PEI a culturally vibrant island filled with music, food, and dozens of historical points of reference.
+Music festivals, celebratory events, and world-renowned East Coast hospitality all help make Prince Edward Island Canada a culturally vibrant island filled with music, food, and dozens of historical points of reference.

-From shellfish festivals and seafood restaurants to the Fathers and Ladies of Confederation dressed in period costumes, or the marvel of St. Dunstan’s Basilica, Charlottetown is a historic gem carefully cradled on the waves of history and the cultural diversity that is Prince Edward Island.
+From shellfish festivals and seafood restaurants to the Fathers and Ladies of Confederation dressed in period costumes or St. Dunstan’s Basilica, there’s always something going on.
+Charlottetown PEI is a historic gem carefully cradled on the waves of history and the cultural diversity that is Prince Edward Island.

 L.M.
 Montgomery once wrote, “Kindred spirits are not so scarce as I used to think.”
 She could very well have been writing her thoughts about your visit to Prince Edward Island, Canada.

 Caravan first opened its doors as a family-run, all-inclusive tour company back in 1952.
 Since then, we’ve grown to become one of North America’s most affordable all-inclusive tour companies.